huizebruin/E-Inventory/README.md

 E-Inventory is a MIT project and was created with the contribution of Said, Marco, Remco, and Lars.

+## Show Your Support

+⭐️ Star this project if you find it interesting or useful!

 # Installation
 * Clone the repo for helping it getting bigger.